 It turns out that applying an inexpensive essential oil to skin or fur will do it.
 The oil is called Rose Geranium (aka Geranium Bourbon).
 It repels human and canine ticks so well that some users report going through infested (even ticks with Lyme disease) areas for years and finding zero ticks when they use it, and many ticks when they don’t.

 You can rub a few drops on yourself, although I find it easier to put it into a small spray bottle, combined with other oils or use it by itself.
 The smell is pleasant.
-The recipe is at the page bottom, along with recipes for sprays that repel many insects.
 Here is the report from the scientific study that showed Rose Geranium to be an effective, natural tick repellent.
 And did I say inexpensive?

 Tick Repellent recipe